chenkelmann/neo2-awt-hack/README.md

 ## Compiling ##
 Simply compile with maven: `mvn clean package`

 ## Using it ##

+### JDK 8
-Add it to the bootclasspath of your java application like so:
+For Java 8, add it to the bootclasspath of your java application like so:

     java -Xbootclasspath/p:/your/path/to/the/jar/neo2-awt-hack-0.5-java8oracle.jar -cp foo.jar com.example.Foo